 Thompson’s Water Seal is a transparent, water-based waterproofing agent formulated to deeply penetrate the dry, porous exterior substrates to prevent ingress of moisture.

-With the increasing popularity of the product, many users want to know if they can paint over the sealer or if the sealer can be put over other finishes such as paint or stain.
+With the increasing popularity of the product, many users want to know if they can paint over the sealer.
+Or if the sealer can itself be put over other finishes such as paints or stains.

 The answer to the second question is a bit more nuanced.
-And I will cover this in my article below, along with a few more details you should know.
+And I will try to cover this in my article later.
+But first, let’s start with a few details you should know.
+So, let’s jump into…

-Thompson’s Water seal is a high-performance transparent water repellant that works on numerous building materials, including brickwork, wood, and concrete.
+Thompson’s Water seal is a high-performance transparent water-repellent formula that works on numerous building materials, including brickwork, wood, and concrete.

-Its formula includes a silicone micro-emulsion that prevents water penetration and the formation of problems due to “freeze-thawing,” which can break down the structure.
+Its formulation includes a silicone micro-emulsion that helps to prevent water penetration and also the problems due to “freeze-thawing,” which can break down the structure.

-Particularly on outdoor wood surfaces like decks, patios, porches, and roofs, it can last longer than other standard waterproofers while continuing to repel moisture.
+The sealer is designed to be used outdoors and not indoors.
+Particularly on wooden surfaces like decks, patios, porches, and roofs, where it can last longer than other standard waterproofers while continuing to repel moisture.

-This excellent water repelling properties of the product helps in preventing water damage long after other products have begun to fail.
+The excellent water-repelling properties of the product help in preventing water damage long after other products have begun to fail.

 Assuming you have adhered to all the application instructions and guidelines provided by the manufacturer, one coat of Thompson’s Water Seal will typically last 3-5 years on horizontal surfaces and 5-7 years on vertical surfaces.

-It is also recommended to reapply the sealer every few years to maintain optimal protection, even if no visible signs of wear or tear are present.
+That said, it is recommended to reapply the sealer every few years to maintain optimal protection, even if no visible signs of wear or tear are present.

-Now that we’ve got a good understanding of the product let’s try answering our main questions…
+Now that we’ve got a good understanding of the product and why it’s so popular, let’s try answering our main questions…

 Painting Over Thompson’s Water Seal